 Waitomo in New Zealand is no stranger to black water rafting and we knew we had to give black water rafting a try, to tick off our adventure bucketlist.
 Being the first black water cave rafting operator in New Zealand, The Legendary Black Water Rafting Co. combines blackwater rafting and glowworm-watching all in one thrilling package.

-First we were brought to the changing room.
+For our black water rafting adventure, we were first brought to the changing room.
 Putting on a wet suit had to be the most challenging part of this adventure.
 The wet suit was thick, heavy and full of friction – you can imagine how (embarrassingly) long I took to put it on.
 Since the water in the cave does not see any light at all, water temperature is ~10 degrees.
 We went black water rafting in winter, so the waters were even colder.
 I can only marvel at the guides for being able to go through the entire black water rafting tour in the freezing waters not once, but multiple times a day.

 Thank goodness they provided an optional fleece top for us to don.
 Special socks and footwear were also provided, so all we really needed to bring were swimwear and a towel!